nopirogova/paper_signal_time-course/README.md

 ## Code & Data

-This repository provides some code and data from the manuscript:
+This repository provides a Python environment, as well as some code and data from the manuscript:

+* Python environment: a yaml file to recreate a Python environment that contains all the Python packages to reproduce the figures.

 * Calcium imaging: Raw data from calcium imaging experiments is available in pickled Pandas DataFrames.